cider/cider/benchmark/README.md

 The communication framework itself imposes very little overhead compared to what it takes to actually clone the repository and run the build script.
-In real deployment Paprika would much faster run out of network bandwidth or the database where the builds output is being saved would become a bottleneck.
+In real deployment Cider would much faster run out of network bandwidth or the database where the builds output is being saved would become a bottleneck.

 Running the benchmark using **4 threads instead of 1** makes the system able to run